Mark Rober: Early career

 Rober joined NASA's Jet Propulsion Laboratory (JPL) in 2004.
 He worked there for nine years, seven of which were spent working on the Curiosity rover, which is now on Mars.
-He designed and delivered hardware on several JPL missions, including AMT, GRAIL, SMAP, and Mars Science Laboratory.
+He designed and delivered hardware on several JPL missions, including Advanced Modeling Technology (AMT), GRAIL, SMAP, and Mars Science Laboratory.
 While at NASA, Rober was one of the primary architects for "JPL Wired", which was a comprehensive knowledge capture wiki.
 He published a case study about applying wiki technology in a high-tech organization to develop an "Intrapedia" for the capture of corporate knowledge.

 Science communication

 While at NASA, Rober began making viral videos.
 His videos cover a wide variety of topics, sparking ideas for April Fools' Day pranks and teaching about beating an escape room and filming primates in zoos non-invasively.
 He also advocates for science in many of his videos.

 In October 2011, Rober recorded his first YouTube video.
 It shows a Halloween costume that used two iPads to create the illusion of seeing through his body.
 His video of the "gaping hole in torso" costume went viral, receiving 1.5 million views in one day.
 The following year, Rober launched Digital Dudz, an online Halloween costume company that specializes in Halloween costumes based on the same concept as the video (to which Rober holds the patent).
 The company took in $250,000 in revenue in its first three weeks of operations, and by 2013 his app-integrated costumes were sold in retail stores such as Party City.
 The costumes were widely featured on news channels such as CBS News, CNN, The Tonight Show with Jay Leno, Fox, Yahoo!
-News, Discovery Channel, The Today Show and GMA.
+News, the Discovery Channel, The Today Show and GMA.
 He sold the company to UK-based costume company Morphsuits in 2013.